shapeshed/shapeshed.com/content/posts/installing-passenger-3-with-rvm-and-nginx-on-osx.md

-{
-  "title": "Installing Passenger 3 with RVM and Nginx on OSX", "date": "2010-10-21T00:00:00+01:00",
++++
+date = "2010-10-21T00:00:00+01:00"
-  "description": "A multi-ruby development environment on Nginx is easier than ever with the release of Passenger 3", "tags": [
+description = "A multi-ruby development environment on Nginx is easier than ever with the release of Passenger 3" tags = ["Rails", "Ruby", "Nginx"] title = "Installing Passenger 3 with RVM and Nginx on OSX"

-    "Rails",
-    "Ruby",
-    "Nginx"
-  ]
-}
++++

 ## Nginx